Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 docker ps -a

-The above command will show you all containers, including the Ubuntu file which was just created and exited.
+The above command will show you all containers, including the Ubuntu file created and exited.
 You can keep this container running for some time by appending the run command to specify the time it takes before executing the bash command, as shown in the code:

 docker run ubuntu sleep 5